Johnny Cash: Early career

 Early in his career, Cash was given the teasing nickname "the Undertaker" by fellow artists because of his habit of wearing black clothes.
 He said he chose them because they were easier to keep looking clean on long tours.

 In the early 1960s, Cash toured with the Carter Family, which by this time regularly included Mother Maybelle's daughters, Anita, June, and Helen.
 June later recalled admiring him from afar during these tours.

 In the 1960s, he appeared on Pete Seeger's short-lived television series Rainbow Quest.
-He also acted in, and wrote and sang the opening theme for, a 1961 film entitled Five Minutes to Live.
-It was later re-released as Door-to-door Maniac.

 Cash's career was handled by Saul Holiff, a London, Ontario, promoter.
-Their relationship was the subject of Holiff's son's biopic My Father and the Man in Black.
+Their relationship was the subject of Holiff's son's biopic My Father and the Man in Black (2012).